OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 First of all, you need to decide what security level of the [MASVS](https://github.com/OWASP/owasp-masvs) to test against.
 The security requirements should ideally have been decided at the beginning of the SDLC - but unfortunately we do not live in an ideal world.

 Different organizations have different security needs, and different amounts of resources to invest in test activity.
-While the controls in MASVS Level 1 (L1) are applicable to all mobile apps, it is a good idea to walk through the entire checklist of Level 1 and Level 2 MASVS controls with technical and business stakeholders to agree an appropriate level of test coverage.
+While the controls in MASVS Level 1 (L1) are applicable to all mobile apps, it is a good idea to walk through the entire checklist of L1 and Level 2 (L2) MASVS controls with technical and business stakeholders to agree an appropriate level of test coverage.

 Organizations/applications may have different regulatory and legal obligations in certain territories.
-Even if an app does not handle sensitive data, it may be important to consider whether some L2 requirements may be needed due to industry regulations or local laws - for example, 2-factor-authentation (2FA) may be obligatory for a financial app, as enforced by the respective country's central bank and/or financial regulatory authority.
+Even if an app does not handle sensitive data, it may be important to consider whether some L2 requirements may be relevant due to industry regulations or local laws.
+For example, 2-factor-authentation (2FA) may be obligatory for a financial app, as enforced by the respective country's central bank and/or financial regulatory authority.

 Security goals/controls defined before these discussions may also be reviewed during the stakeholder discussion.
 Some controls may conform to MASVS sections, but others may be specific to the organization or application.